JorroIndieDev/godot4.3-random-dungeon-generation/README.md

 The code has exported variables and it is documented, each scene is seperated within files so you can just move that file to another project and it will work the same, just remember to change the tileset.

 If you do not wish to use the Better Terrain plugin you can go through the code and delete the regions defined as **BetterTerrain**.

+This is the Asset pack used in this project be sure to check it out, the creator of it made an amazing job [itch.io](https://pixel-poem.itch.io/dungeon-assetpuck)
+I made some changes to the asset pack to fit my needs within this project, I explain the changes I did in my video.